thenumbernine/lua-bignumber/README.md

 Enjoy!

 TODO
-- big:toBase doesn't work for non-integer bases yet
+- big:toBase doesn't work for non-integer bases yet.
+I do have non-integer number serialization in my lua-ext project, if you're curious what 4 is in base 2.5.
-- conversion from numbers don't take into account repeating digits
+- Conversion directly from Lua numbers doesn't look for repeating digits
+- specifying an arbitrary precision for operations like multiplication, division, exponents, etc